Instructions for Authors

 - References: for examples, see below, Manuscripts for Submission: Style Guide.

 - Figures and Tables: In new submissions, all figures and tables must be contained with the text in a single PDF file.
 Colour is encouraged and will be used in published electronic versions.
-However, the print version is black and white; in accepted versions, please provide black-and-white or grayscale versions and colour versions of figures.
+However, the print version is black and white; in accepted versions, please provide black-and-white or greyscale versions and colour versions of figures.
 Figures and charts may be saved in Excel spreadsheet, image format (TIFF or JPG), portable document format (PDF), or encapsulated postscript (EPS) files, and submitted in a separate file.
 Figure captions should appear as text in the accepted paper file and not part of the image.
 Please provide the figures in high resolution with at least 300 dpi and a minimum of 3.25 inches (to fit in one column of the page) or 6.75 inches wide (to fit in across two columns of the page).
+If there are numbers or words within the figure, please use Arial font.
+If your figure is a graph from the Stata program, please export or print the figure to a PDF (see instructions here).
 All tables should have appropriate rows and columns of cells and submitted as a part of the manuscript file; please do not submit images of tables.
 Authors may submit an Excel file separately of the tables if they prefer.

 The final version of all accepted manuscripts must be submitted in both PDF and MS Word for copyediting purposes.
 For accepted manuscripts, e-mail the final copy in both PDF and MS Word formats to Olivier Lebert at firstname.lastname@example.org.
 LaTeX files and Word Perfect files are not accepted.

 Submissions of the final copy manuscripts must be accompanied by the copyright release.